The research behind proximity.

 The critical finding: the effect was strongest between dissimilar startups.
 A fintech company and a healthcare startup sitting 15 meters apart were more likely to cross-pollinate than two fintech companies on the same floor.

+Diverse startups that socialized within 20 meters were also more likely to raise $1M+ in seed funding.
 The more different the startups are, the more they benefit from being nearby.
 That's the whole model.
 A few startups, one house, designed for collision.

-Brian Eno calls this "scenius" -- communal genius.
+Brian Eno calls this scenius, communal genius.
 The idea that creative breakthroughs don't come from lone geniuses but from communities of people who are close enough to collide with each other regularly.
-The genius isn't in the individual.
-It's in the scene.

 Charlotte just cracked the top 20 tech cities nationally.
-50,000+ tech workers. $1.5B raised across 261 VC deals in five years.
+Over 50,000 tech workers. $1.5 billion raised across 261 venture deals in five years.
 UNC Charlotte just achieved R1 research status.
 The structural ingredients are here.

 What's missing is the micro-community infrastructure that turns a growing ecosystem into a scenius.
 A place where the density is high enough and the diversity is broad enough that cross-pollination happens by default.

-That's what 1717 Cleveland Ave is for.
+That's what 1717 Cleveland Avenue is for.